 The largest of WA’s regions, the Goldfields–Esperance region has Kalgoorlie and Esperance as its regional centres and a combined population of almost 50,000 people.
 One of the world’s greatest adventure routes –the Eyre Highway, along the Nullarbor Plain – runs right through the region.
 Kalgoorlie is around 600km from Perth in WA’s south east corner and is home to campuses of Curtin University and the Central Regional TAFE.
 It also enjoys a cooler climate than other parts of the state and continued prosperity due to a long history of mining and agriculture.
 Other key industries include tourism, health and of course education.
 Kalgoorlie’s median house price is around $300,000.

 The Great Southern region is a secret patch of paradise that the locals have managed to keep a tight lid on.
 Facing the Southern Ocean and with Albany in its centre, just 390 kilometres east of Perth, the region is abundant with stunning scenery.
 Towering forests sweep down to dramatic coastal vistas, with the idyllic towns of Mt Barker and Denmark dotted in between.
 With a slightly higher buy in, the median house price is around $540,000 but the proximity to Perth is a clear distinguishing factor from some of the other regions.
 Primary production is the Great Southern region’s major income generator, being the second largest region in WA for grain and livestock industries.
-Wool, fishing and timber are also key contributors, along with transport, viticulture and tourism.
+Wool, fishing and timber are also key contributors, along with transport, winery cellar doors and tourism.

 The Kimberley is one of Australia’s richest resource regions, known globally for its spectacular natural attractions.
 It’s one of the few places in the country where desert meets sea, grassy plains and plateaus meet sandstone cliffs and waterfalls, and the echoes of thousands of years of Aboriginal culture ring loud.
 Visitors come from all over the world for once in a lifetime trips to Purnululu National Park (the Bungle Bungles) and Lake Argyle, Australia’s largest freshwater lake, not to mention Broome’s magnificent Cable Beach.
 The Kimberley’s main population areas are Derby, Kununurra and Wyndham, with its most famous city Broome as the pearl amidst the Kimberley’s trillion grains of sand.
 The region is unique in Australia, in that almost half of its population are Indigenous or Torres Strait islanders.
 Its northern location gives it a tropical climate with distinct wet and dry seasons and high rainfall.
 Broome’s median house price is around $475,000 and its wealth comes from mining of diamonds, pearls, iron ore, nickel and gold.
 Tourism is also a large contributor to the local economy and as a result food, arts and culture are, fresh, vibrant and locally flavoured.